aahill/quickstart-templates/template-quickstart-go.md

 * View your resource on the [Azure portal](https://portal.azure.com).

 <!-- rename TBD_KEY to something meaningful for your service, like TEXT_ANALYTICS_KEY -->
-After getting a key from your trial subscription or resource, [create an environment variable](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key, named `TBD_KEY`.
+After you get a key from your trial subscription or resource, [create an environment variable](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key, named `TBD_KEY`.

 ### Create a new Go project